 No. Louisiana only requires liability coverage.
 Full coverage is optional, and even when added, doesn’t automatically include UM or MedPay.

-How much is full coverage insurance in Louisiana?
+How much does full coverage insurance cost in Louisiana?

-It depends on your vehicle, driving record, location, and how much coverage you add.
-But policies labeled “full coverage” without UM or MedPay can be cheaper and leave you exposed.
+It depends on your vehicle, driving record, location, and how much coverage you choose.
+Policies labeled “full coverage” without UM or MedPay can be cheaper but leave you exposed.

-Do I need UM if I have health insurance?
+Do I need UM if I already have health insurance?

 Yes.
 UM covers more than medical bills.
 It can also cover pain and suffering, lost wages, and future care.
 Health insurance doesn’t do all that.